 “Ruby and Romulus” is a Little Red Riding Hood story.
 Ruby is Little Red’s great-granddaughter.
 She goes to live with her grandmother and great aunt in the woods, were the women are midwives and healers.
 In woods, Ruby meets Romulus, a werewolf, and they fall in love.
 Despite some surprise from both sets of families, the two are allowed marry and settle in Little Red Riding Hood’s cottage. (“Ruby and Romulus” has been published in The Fairy Tale Whisper 2015.)

 “The Prince Rejected” is a Cinderella story.
 Cindy is a girl whose mother dies and father remarries.
 The step-mother treats Cindy badly.
-The king of the land calls for a series of balls and invites the young women of the kingdom to attend, and Cindy asks the fairies to help her attend.
+The king of the land calls for a series of balls to attend, and Cindy asks the fairies to help her attend.
 Among the guests are Cindy’s neighbors, Lilly and Jeremy Fenn.
-As Cindy dances with both Jeremy and the prince over several evenings, she realizes that she loves Jeremy and leaves the before the seven balls are over.
+As Cindy dances with both Jeremy and the prince other several evenings, she realizes that she loves Jeremy and leaves the before the seven balls are over.
 When Jeremy returns home with his sister, he and Cindy are married and are happy.

 “Cinderella Rejected” is another Cinderella story.
 Prince William’s father holds a series of balls so that his son might meet a girl of his liking.
 He is at first bewitched by the enchantment surrounding Cinderella, but then he grow to be suspicious of it and questions it.
 He finds that Cinderella is beautiful but simple.
 He realizes that he has much more in common with Constance, the daughter of one of his father’s advisers.
 Before the end of the balls, the engagement of Prince William to Constance is announced.